 School Improvement (SI), formerly called Corrective Actions (CA), is a facet of the accountability system intended to help low performing and stagnant schools improve.
 A school that does not meet performance and growth requirements will enter or move further into School Improvement.
-A school in School Improvement shall receive additional support and assistance, with the expectation that extensive efforts shall be made by students, parents, teachers, principals, administrators, and the school board to improve student achievement at the school.
-There are six levels of School Improvement, SI 1 through SI 6.
+A school in School Improvement shall receive additional support and assistance, with the expectation that extensive efforts shall be made by students, parents, teachers, principals, administrators, and the school board to improvement, SI 1 through SI 6.
 Only the first four levels are applicable in 2002-2003.